ngesa254/Liquid-Sigfox-Workshop/README.md

 💻 ⚡️  📺 Content of IoT workshops

-Introduction to the key concepts of making your device Sigfox ready

 This repository contains the documentation and materials of IoT workshops held by Liquid Telecom.
 Each workshop covers a different subset of the content below, and each chapter's materials are collected in a separate folder.

 Agenda